Physical and Mental Health Benefits of Walking your Dog

 Says Edinburgh Dog and Cat Home Welfare Standards Coordinator, Kirsty McGinley:

-“Walking outdoors with your dog has endless rewards for both you and your four-legged friend, from the physical benefits of gentle exercise to the mental stimulation of getting out of the house and exploring new surrounds.
-Walking also give you quality time with your pooch, which is an important part of their socialisation and behavioural development.”
+“Walking outdoors with your dog has endless rewards for both you and your four-legged friend, from the physical benefits of gentle exercise to the mental stimulation of getting out of the house and exploring new surroundings.
+Walking also gives you quality time with your pooch, which is an important part of their socialisation and behavioural development.”

 Robin Hargreaves, former British Veterinary Association President and Vet Panel Lead at Agria, says a combination of appropriate food and exercise are critical to avoiding and reducing obesity in dogs.